dartmouth-cs52-20S/project-workout-playlists/README.md

 ### Tools

-We used the Spotify API and Authentication API to build this app.
+We used the Spotify API to build this app.

 ### Libraries Used